-Chica and the Canadian Snow Gauge – Wawa Ontario
+How did the Canadian Snow Gauge in Wawa Start?

-Because I knew how to run a website back then, we decided to run a “Snow Cam” for all of our sledding guests.
-They could watch the snow pile up on our website.
-We showed snow depth by stacking the Canadian Snow Gauge in Wawa – 4 Beer Cases High.
+Even though it was the Internet Dark Ages, I knew how to run a website, and started a “Snow Cam” so the Snowmobilers could go to my website and watch the snow pile up.
+We showed snow depth by stacking the Canadian Snow Gauge in Wawa – 4 Beer Cases High. 😝

 I photographed snow depths daily, reported trail conditions, designed Trail Maps, listed trail closures/openings, photographed the snowmobilers & put them on the Snow Cam.
-Remember, back then, before the age of Facebook, Twitter and Instagram, it was fun and cool having your photo on the internet.
+(Remember, way back then, before the age of Facebook, Instagram, etc., it was rare to have your photo on the internet.)

-I took thousands of photos – (Many have been uploaded to our Facebook Page)
+I took thousands of photos – We had so much fun!!
+(Many have been uploaded to our Facebook Page)

 The 4 Cases are usually buried by the end of February.